ProKil/browser-in-browser/README.md

 ## Usage

 > [!CAUTION]
-> Using `http` only for local development purpose.
+> Use `http` only for local development purpose.
 Please use `https://bib.zhuhao.me` or your self-hosted version together
 > with a securly hosted backend (using `https` and `wss` endpoints).

 Navigate to [http://bib.zhuhao.me](http://bib.zhuhao.me) and enter the URL you hosted the frontend on.